nyu-ossd-s20/nyu-clock/README.md

 ## Compatability

-Latest version of Firefox on PC or mobile.
+Any PC or mobile with Firefox of version 60.0+ installed.